Repo Checkout and Sync

 For a monorepo, developers use git pull with rebase or merge to synchronize to upstream changes.
 With spaces, a git pull can affect the checkout rules causing the state of the workspace go go stale.
 Additionally, the workspace may have multiple repos that all need to be pulled.

-spaces sync is used in place of git pull. spaces sync will rebase/merge dev-branches in the workspace, re-run the checkout rules, and report the changes.
+spaces sync is used in place of git pull. spaces sync will rebase or merge dev-branches in the workspace, re-run the checkout rules, and report the changes.

 | Case | Default sync behavior |